 Finding the Best Flights

 Flight prices fluctuate based on demand, competition, and timing.
 A few strategies consistently help find better deals.
-Be flexible with dates if possible, as shifting your departure by a day or two can sometimes save hundreds of dollars.
+Be flexible with dates if possible, as shifting your departure by a day or two can sometimes save hundreds of dolla For more on this, see Best Travel Backpacks for International Trips in 2026.rs.
 Use flight comparison tools to see prices across all airlines simultaneously.
 Set up price alerts for your route so you are notified when prices drop.

 When comparing flights, factor in the total cost including baggage fees, seat selection, and meals rather than just the base fare.
 A cheaper ticket that charges for every extra can end up costing more than a more expensive fare that includes these items.
 Also consider the value of your time: a flight with a long layover might be cheaper, but the hours spent in an airport have a real cost.